 You’ll need to have a tax identification number in Belgium if you’re planning on working in the country.
 Discover more about the Belgian tax numbers for business and the related procedures in this guide.

 The Tax Identification Number (TIN) in Belgium is also known as the National Register Number or National Number (NN).
 The government gives National Register Numbers to all residents including temporary residents.
-You need one in order to work, pay tax, or register for social security in Belgium.
+You need one in order to work in Belgium, pay Belgian taxes, or register for social security in Belgium.